EYBlockchain/nightfall_4_CE/doc/nf_4.md

 ```

 Returns: on success `200 OK` with a json array of CommitmentEntry objects.
+Note: `layer_2_block_number` in CommitmentEntry object means the Layer 2 block number when this commitment was created.

 Returns all the commitment entries in the database.
 Use with care!